Without a map — An Irish Photo Adventure

 What if I’m traveling with a friend or spouse and want to share a room?

 That’s no problem.
-The double-occupancy rate for 2026 is $4,775 per person, which will be reflected in your final invoice.
+The double-occupancy rate is $5,075 per person, which will be reflected in your final invoice.
 You may request either one bed or twin beds.
 Please note this rate applies only to travelers who register together and choose to share a room.

 How large is the bus?

-We’ll be traveling in a 20-seat bus, giving everyone room to spread out comfortably and store luggage—we promise you won’t be packed in like sardines.
+We’ll be traveling in a 20-seat bus, giving everyone room to spread out comfortably and store luggage.

 Will there be free time?